godotengine/godot-contributing-docs/documentation/class_reference.rst

 .. _doc_updating_the_class_reference:

-Making changes to the class reference
+Contributing to the class reference
 =====================================

 .. highlight:: shell